tripledio/tripledio.github.io/about.md

 ## Reinforcement
 We can deploy a team of our craftsmen to integrate into an existing team to help them embrace XP practices.
 This will allow your team to grow and go faster while still delivering new functionality.
 ## Coaching
 Your company has recently gone through an Agile transformation but you realise that you lack technical skills to improve your code quality and predictability.
 We can help you make sure that your team keeps delivering at the same pace even long after the initial phase of your project.

 # History

 ### Who we are

 We are a group of *professional software engineers* with each more then a decade of experience in our industry.
 Over the years we've worked on all kinds of different projects and teams for all kinds of different companies.
 In those years we have encountered a lot of the same problems over and over again.
 In an attempt to do better we've joined forces and founded **Triple D**.

+Over the years we worked for many different firms with many different software engineers.
+We encountered a lot of excellent software professionals.
+Unfortunately they rarely have the chance to work together.
+With Triple D we hope to give ourselves that change.
+And providing our customers with a team a highly skilled professionals that can work together as a team from the start.

 ### The problems we see everyday